-Live-in staff is the primary source of information about the daily happenings of the individuals they serve.
-A live-in must be aware of all upcoming medical appointments and must be knowledgeable about each individual’s Person-Centered Plan.
-They will communicate with Administrators to ensure the highest quality of care is being provided for the people they are serving.
-This position is entitled to benefits.
+Live-in staff is the primary source of information about the daily happenings of individuals they serve.
+A live-in must be aware of all upcoming medical appointments and know each individual’s Person-Centered Plan.
+They will communicate with Administrators to ensure the highest quality of care is provided to the people they are serving.

-The live-in staff member will arrive at work as scheduled and fulfill the duties of a Direct Support Professional until the time that they leave.
+The live-in staff member will arrive at work as scheduled and fulfill the duties of a Direct Support Professional until they leave.
 Live-in staff members are expected to stay overnight for periods of 2-7 nights in 14 days.
 A live-in is expected to work seven out of 14 days.

 - Adult Living Skills – Personal hygiene, housekeeping, meal preparation, and budgeting.